Sub-components and inheritance of the Engee Physics modeling language

 @extend Branch(i = 0)

-All parameters/variables/sub-components with access=Public from Branch will be automatically visible in the inherited component.
+All parameters/variables/sub-components with access=Public from Branch they will be automatically visible in the inherited component.

-Apply @extend it is possible only once inside one component.
+To apply @extend it is allowed only once inside one component.

 |